biobakery/maaslin/README.md

 file for *MaAsLin*.

 Please note two tools have been developed to help you!
-If you are working from a Qiime output and have a metadata text file try using *QiimeToMaaslin* found at bitbucket.
+If you are working from a Qiime OTU output and have a metadata text file try using *QiimeToMaaslin* found at bitbucket.
 If you have a tab delimited file which matches the below .pcl description (for instance MetaPhlAn output) use the merge_metadata.py script provided in this project